Sparse tree-based clustering of microbiome data to characterize microbiome heterogeneity in pancreatic cancer: Introduction

-In this paper, we use the mixture of finite mixtures model, which puts a prior on the number of clusters.
-To efficiently handle the high dimensionality of the microbiome data, we exploit the conjugacy between the Dirichlet distribution and the multinomial distribution in the choice of mixture component distributions.
-When there is no phylogenetic tree describing the relationships among OTUs, we use a Dirichlet multinomial distribution.
-When the phylogenetic tree of the OTUs is provided, we use the Dirichlet tree multinomial distribution.
-The Dirichlet tree multinomial distribution \citep{Denn91} can be thought of as an extension of the Dirichlet multinomial to account for phylogenetic tree topological structure.
-It does not have a variance constraint, and can capture the dependency between OTUs.
-This distribution has been applied in information retrieval and human machine interface \citep{HaffTeh09, LiuChen16}, and recently used in microbiome regression models \citep{WangZhao17, TangNico17, TangLi18}.
+In this paper, we adopt a mixture of finite mixtures (MFM) model, which puts a prior on the number of clusters.
+To efficiently handle the high dimensionality of microbiome data, in the choice of mixture component distributions, we exploit the conjugacy between the Dirichlet and Dirichlet tree distributions and the multinomial distribution.
+Also, we hypothesize that microbiome datasets often contain ``noise" OTUs that mask signal from informative OTUs and hinder successful clustering.
+We therefore select informative features during the clustering processes.
+We refer to our proposed modeling approaches based on the Dirichlet and Dirichlet tree distributions as MFM Dirichlet multinomial (MFMDM) and MFM Dirichlet tree multinomial (MFMDTM), respectively.